AndyObtiva/glimmer/README.md

 end
 ```

+Extra convenience expression mixins/superclasses for use via inclusion/subclassing in Glimmer GUI libraries:
-An extra convenience expression module is included called `BindExpression`.
-It builds a `Glimmer::DataBinding::ModelBinding` object for [data-binding](#data-binding) purposes.
+- `Glimmer::DSL::BindExpression`: enables usage of `bind` data-binding keyword to build a `Glimmer::DataBinding::ModelBinding` object for [data-binding](#data-binding) purposes.
+- `Glimmer::DSL::ShineDataBindingExpression`: enables [Shine data-binding syntax](#shine-data-binding-syntax) via `Glimmer::DataBinding::Shine`, a facade for the `bind` keyword, hiding it with the `<=>` operator for bidirectional (two-way) data-binding and the `<=` operator for unidirectional (one-way) data-binding.
-Another convenience expression module is `ObserveExpression`, which enables a one-way `observe` operation.
+- `Glimmer::DSL::ObserveExpression`: enables a one-way `observe` operation.
-You may learn more about both by looking at how [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) uses them.
+You may learn more about them by looking at how [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) uses them.

 DSL expressions go into the `glimmer/dsl/{dsl_name}` namespace directory.